Carter Stewart: Fukuoka SoftBank Hawks

 On April 17, 2021, Stewart made his NPB debut in the ninth inning of a game against the Saitama Seibu Lions.
 He struck out two batters, walked one, and his fastball was measured at 94 miles per hour.

-In 2022 season, he didn't get a chance to pitch in the Pacific League and played in the Western League.
+In 2022, Stewart didn't get a chance to pitch for the Hawks in the Pacific League and spent the season with their farm team in the Western League.